Dhajea Tea Garden: Area overview

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 According to the 2011 Census of India, Dhajea Tea Garden had a total population of 1,394 of which 706 (51%) were males and 688 (49%) were females.
 There were 137 persons in the age range of 0 to 6 years.
 The total number of literate people in Dhajea was 893 (64.06% of the population over 6 years).

 Economy

-Dhajea Tea Graden produces 95 million tonnes of tea annually.
+Dhajea Tea Garden produces 95 million tonnes of tea annually.
 It employs 500 workers.

 Chamong Group

 The Chamong Group is the largest producer of organic Darjeeling tea and Assam tea.
 It produces 3,000 tonnes annually and employs 10,000 persons (including 7,000 women).
 It owns 4 tea estates in Assam and 13 in Darjeeling.
 The tea estates in Darjeeling are: Pussimbing, Chamong, Tumsong, Lingia, Nagri Farm, Bannockburn, Dhajea, Shree Dwarika, Ging, Soom, Phoobsering, Tukdah and Marybong.
 It exports tea to the US, Europe, Japan and the Middle East.